 #11.
 Watch TV

-Another great option for coping with stress is to get your mind off of things.
-You can do this by watching some of your favorite TV shows or movies.
+Another great option to provide temporary relief is by watching some of your favorite TV shows or movies.

 A quick search online should yield you some short clips of your favorites.